New Camper FAQ

 What are the cabins like?
 What are the bathrooms like?

 The cabins at Hosmer Point are small wooden buildings with bunk beds, screened windows, and electric lights.
 You'll share your cabin with 7 - 11 other campers your age and two counselors.
 You will have a small shelf to keep some of your belongings, and a space under your bed where you can keep your suitcase, trunk, or a plastic bin with your clothes.
 The cabins are in two different areas, one for younger campers and one for older campers, each with it’s own bathhouse.
 Each bathhouse has toilets, sinks, and showers with private changing areas and hot and cold water.
 It is a short walk from the cabins to the bathhouses and is lit at night, but you'll want to bring a headlamp or flashlight along just in case.
+If you’re someone who likes to have privacy when you change clothes, it is just fine to change clothes in the showers or bathrooms or inside your sleeping bag.

 Can I bring my phone?
 Can I call my parents?